 Route Map of Mughal Road

-Below is the route map of Mughal road route.
-The route highlighted in grey is the usual NH44 passing through Udhampur, Patnitop and Anantnag.
+Below is the route map of the Mughal road route.
+The route highlighted in grey is the usual NH44 passing through Udhampur, Patnitop, and Anantnag.
 The one highlighted in blue is the Mughal Road route.

 The route from Jammu to Srinagar via Mughal Road will be as below.
 The same route will get followed the other way around if you were traveling from Srinagar to Jammu.